-I understand that it is the fundamental responsibility of the pregnant woman to decide when or whether she will formally declare her pregnancy to the University.
-I hereby choose to make this formal notification.
+It is the fundamental responsibility of the pregnant woman to decide when or whether she will formally declare her pregnancy to the University.
+The University has no responsibility for providing specific fetal radiation dose precautions until a voluntary formal declaration is made in writing.
+The Declaration of Pregnancy Form is located in Appendix I.